Vagbhatananda: Movement

-Some time after 1898, Vagbhatananda founded a school to teach Sanskrit in Calicut, and also took interest in the work of the Brahma Samaj that had been founded there that year by Ayyathan Gopalan.
+Some time after 1898, Vagbhatananda founded a school to teach Sanskrit in Kozhikode, and also took interest in the work of the Brahmo Samaj that had been founded there that year by Ayyathan Gopalan.

-In 1920, Vagbhatananda founded the Atmavidya Sangham, whose principles he outlined in an Advaita treatise titled Atmavidya.K.K.N.Kurup says' "Unlike the Sree Narayana Dharma Paripalana (SNDP), which had been established by Narayana Guru, which was significant around the same time, the Atmavidya Sangham consisted mostly of professionals and intellectuals and had a secular approach towards reform.
+In 1917, Vagbhatananda founded the Atmavidya Sangham, whose principles he outlined in an Advaita treatise titled Atmavidya.
+He also published a journal Atmavidya Kahalam.
+K.K.N.Kurup says' "Unlike the Sree Narayana Trust (SNT), which had been established by Narayana Guru, which was significant around the same time, the Atmavidya Sangham consisted mostly of professionals and intellectuals and had a secular approach towards reform.
 It was instrumental in advancing the development of class organisations among peasants of the region, spreading Marxist–Leninist ideas as a counter to the overbearing feudal and religiously orthodox establishment.
 Vagbhatananda himself criticised both economic exploitation and the role of foreign governments in supporting it.

-Vagbhatananda inspired the formation of Uralungal Labor Contract Co-operative Society in 1925.
+Vagbhatananda inspired the formation of Uralungal Labor Contract Co-Operative Society in 1925.